-For Bad Wolves founder and drummer John Boeklin, each new record presents a fresh set of challenges.
+For Bad Wolves founder and drummer John Boecklin, each new record presents a fresh set of challenges.
 While the L.A. hard rockers came up with a massive hit single, toured extensively and even appeared on late-night TV, the process didn’t become any easier as the band entered the studio to record its sophomore album, N.A.T.I.O.N.

-While much of Bad Wolves’ debut album, Disobey, was written by Boeklin and vocalist Tommy Vext before the rest of the band was in place, the second album threw guitarists Doc Coyle and Chris Cain, and bassist Kyle Konkiel, into the mix.
-While Boeklin jokes that in some ways it gave the band more things to argue about through the creative process, the division of labor was helpful in finding inspiration.
+While much of Bad Wolves’ debut album, Disobey, was written by Boecklin and vocalist Tommy Vext before the rest of the band was in place, the second album threw guitarists Doc Coyle and Chris Cain, and bassist Kyle Konkiel, into the mix.
+While Boecklin jokes that in some ways it gave the band more things to argue about through the creative process, the division of labor was helpful in finding inspiration.

-“Doc was able to carry more of the weight, and Chris wrote some stuff too,” Boeklin said.
+“Doc was able to carry more of the weight, and Chris wrote some stuff too,” Boecklin said.
 “In general, it was nice to have more than one place beside my own or Tommy’s for starting from scratch.”

-“A lot of times, Tommy will take what I do and chop it into a million different pieces, and I feel like I’m starting over again,” Boeklin says.
+“A lot of times, Tommy will take what I do and chop it into a million different pieces, and I feel like I’m starting over again,” Boecklin says.
 “So I try to present full ideas first so things don’t get completely too lost.”

 But Bad Wolves run their sound thorough a melodic lens, ranging from double-bass-fueled metal to tender acoustic ballads.